ARBhosale/angular2-othello/README.md

 # angular2-othello

 This is a project for ISA 681 developed by

--Aniket Bhosale
+Aniket Bhosale
--Tanmay Kharshikar
+Tanmay Kharshikar
--Tyrone Almeida
+Tyrone Almeida

 Our aim is to implement following security features to our server code- *